Saving for Your Child’s Education: 529 College Savings Plans

 Types of 529 Savings Plans

 Education savings plans are a way for families to pay for college and reduce a student’s future burden of student loan payments.
-A fund manager works with student loan payments, and they typically have a more aggressive portfolio at the beginning of a child’s life.
+A fund manager can work with age-based and enrollment-date investment portfolios, and they typically have a more aggressive portfolio at the beginning of a child’s life.
 They become more conservative as the plans get closer to term, so the earlier parents start a plan, the better.
 They are tax-free as long as the funds are used for qualified higher education expenses.

 Another option is a prepaid tuition plan, which is available in 10 states.
 Parents can pre-purchase future tuition for their children at a predetermined rate today.
 The benefit is that you lock in current tuition rates, but the risks are, you have to purchase the tuition at a specific university — so if the student opts not to attend that school, the funds can transfer, but not at the current tuition rates instead of the locked-in rate.